Sheliakhin-Golang-portfolio/JapaneseStudent/TESTING.md

 ## Conclusion

 The comprehensive test suite has been successfully implemented with:
-- ✅ 150+ unit test cases across all services (including AdminCharacterService and AdminWordService)
+- ✅ 180+ unit test cases across all services (including AdminCharacterService, AdminWordService, and MediaService)
 - ✅ 30+ integration test cases
 - ✅ ~90% code coverage (estimated)
 - ✅ Following Go best practices and existing project patterns